bibekbhatta/BusinessAnalytics/README.md

 # BusinessAnalytics

-This repository contains basic examples for Python Programming Language.
-These examples are aimed at beginners who want to learn Python programming language to explore structured and unstructured data.
+###This repository contains basic working examples to explore structured and unstructured data and/or big data using Python programming language.

 If you load these files in mybinder.org, the following packages will already be included in the environment: